Your Guide to Business IT Security Policies

 13. Business Continuity Policy

-How To Write and Enact a Business Security Policy
+How To Write and Enforce a Security Policy

 As you prepare to draft your company’s policy, here are some tips toward making the journey efficient and effective.